khalido/blog/content/posts/PyConAu2019.md

 **takeaway:** make things simpler by taking away choices by using automated tools.
 Test and monitor services.

 ## Tunnel Snakes Rule!
-Bringing the many worlds of Python together to monitor Melbourne's biggest infrastructure project.
+Bringing the many worlds of Python together to monitor Melbournes biggest infrastructure project.

 > Python is being used to provide real-time environmental monitoring on the Melbourne Metro Tunnel project.
 Come along to see how open source Python tools from the web, IoT, cloud infrastructure and scientific domains are being used together to monitor environmental telemetry on a city-wide scale. [#](https://2019.pycon-au.org/talks/tunnel-snakes-rule-bringing-the-many-worlds-of-python-together-to-monitor-melbournes-biggest-infrastructure-project)